 While you are alive and competent, you should plan for incapacity.
 It is an essential part of an estate plan and the estate planning process.
 When possible, court proceedings for guardianship and conservatorship should be avoided.
 Here is why

 Patty is single and works full-time as a nurse.
-She is in a car accident, suffers a serious head injury, and becomes unable to manage her medical and financial affairs.
+She is in a car accident, suffers a serious head injury, and cannot manage her medical and financial affairs.
 She has been informed that rehabilitation will take months.
 Regardless, her bills still need to be paid.
 She has a mortgage, a car payment, medical bills, utility bills, and she has a dog and two cats.
-Some of her assets will need to be sold to cover her bills and have enough money to take care of her animals.
+Some of her assets must be sold to cover her bills and have enough money to care for her animals.
 Who will take care of those things now that Patty cannot do so?
 Who will manage her affairs and make medical decisions on her behalf?
 If Patty has not made that decision for herself, a court will make those decisions for her.

 Regrettably, Patty did not do any estate planning before her becoming incapacitated.
 So, for someone to step in and act on her behalf, they must petition the court to become her guardian or conservator.
 The list of interested parties includes family members, friends, or social service agencies.

 A conservator is sometimes called a guardian of the estate.
 They exercise authority over an individual’s financial affairs.
 Sometimes an added problem arises when more than one person seeks to be appointed as conservator.
 However, even if the process runs effortlessly, it will still be a public procedure.
 Plus, it will be expensive in both time and money.
 In addition, if Patty recovers and wants to regain control over her affairs, she may find that removing the guardian or conservator may prove challenging.